Last Updated on March 18, 2025

 Beginning at the top, the ribs are numbered 1–12 in accordance with their articulation with the thoracic vertebrae.

-Though ribs are bony structures, anteriorly, each rib ends in costal cartilage which varies in its dimensions for different ribs.
+Though ribs are bony structures, anteriorly, each rib ends in costal cartilage which varies in dimensions for different ribs.
 This costal cartilage then attaches to the sternum.

 There are two main types of ribs – true ribs and false ribs depending on articulation with the sternum.

-- False ribs do not articulate with sternum.
+- False ribs do not articulate with the sternum.
 Anteriorly, these join the costal cartilage of a superior rib.
 Such ribs are called vertebrochondral ribs.
-Ribs 8-10 are false ribs
+Ribs 8-10 are false ribs.
+The costal cartilages of the 7th, 8th, 9th, and 10th ribs form the costal margin that can be palpated anteriorly.

-Tubercle of the rib is a small bump on the posterior surface of the rib and articulates with the facet on the transverse process of the same numbered vertebra.
+- Tubercle: It is a small bump on the posterior surface of the rib and articulates with the facet on the transverse process of the same numbered vertebra.

-Beyond neck, as we move anteriorly is the shaft of the rib.
+- Shaft: Beyond the neck, as we move anteriorly is the shaft of the rib.
+The angle of the rib is the point of the greatest degree of curvature and is lateral to the tubercle.

 The angles of the ribs form the most posterior limit of the thoracic cage and are in line with the medial border of the scapula.

+The ribs of infants are horizontal.
+Therefore respiration is only by action of the diaphragm.
 In adults the thorax is oval.
 The ribs are oblique and their movements alternately increase and decrease the diameters of the thorax.
-This results in the drawing in of air into the thorax (inspiration) and its expulsion (expiration).
+This results in the drawing of air into the thorax (inspiration) and its expulsion (expiration).
 This is called thoracic respiration.
+Adults have both diaphragmatic and thoracic respiration.

-Joints of Thorax
+Joints of Thoracic Cage

 Manubriosternal Joint